-6. Subject to the limitations herein, the Corporate Governance and Nominating ("CG&N") Committee of the Board will annually (and more frequently, if appropriate) recommend candidates to the Board for election or appointment as Directors, taking into account the Board's conclusions with respect to the appropriate size and composition of the Board and Board committees, the competencies and skills required to enable the Board and Board Committees to properly discharge their responsibilities, and the competencies and skills of the current Board.

-7. No director should serve on the board of a regulatory body with oversight of the Corporation.
+- 7. Subject to the limitations herein, the Corporate Governance and Nominating ("CG&N") Committee of the Board will annually (and more frequently, if appropriate) recommend candidates to the Board for election or appointment as Directors, taking into account the Board's conclusions with respect to the appropriate size and composition of the Board and Board committees, the competencies and skills required to enable the Board and Board Committees to properly discharge their responsibilities, and the competencies and skills of the current Board. - 8.
+No director should serve on the board of a regulatory body with oversight of the Corporation.
+Directors must have sufficient time to carry out their duties and not assume responsibilities that would materially interfere with, or be incompatible with, Board membership.
 Each director should, when considering membership on another board or committee, make every effort to ensure that such membership will not impair the Director's time and availability for his or her commitment to Liberty Gold as well as his or her ability to exercise their fiduciary duties as directors.

-Directors shall at all times adhere to the limitations prescribed by the Toronto Stock Exchange as to the maximum number of public company boards to which each individually may belong.
-Should a director Inadvertently exceed the maximum number of public company board positions, he/she shall advise the chair of the CG&N Committee and the Chief Executive Officer ("CEO") of the Corporation, and take steps as soon as practicable to address the infringement
+Directors shall at all times adhere to the limitations (if any) prescribed by the Toronto Stock Exchange as to the maximum number of active public company boards to which each individually may belong.
+Should a director inadvertently exceed the maximum number of active public company board positions, he/she shall advise the chair of the CG&N Committee and the Chief Executive Officer ("CEO") of the Corporation and take steps as soon as practicable to address the infringement.